dfelinto/blender-manual/manual/physics/soft_body.rst

 by moving collision objects or shake a Soft Body object.
 And this is real fun!

-.. admonition:: :guilabel:`Continue Physics` does not work while playing the animation with :kbd:`alt-A`
+.. tip:: :guilabel:`Continue Physics` does not work while playing the animation with :kbd:`alt-A`
-   :class: nicetip

    Right.
 This works only if you start the animation with the :guilabel:`Play` button of the :guilabel:`Timeline` window.